nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/accountabilities.md

 # Accountabilities

-For [Company] to be sucessfull there are a number of accountabilities that need to be fulfilled.
+For [Company] to be successful there are a number of accountabilities that need to be fulfilled.
 These accountabilities can be shared, or fulfilled by a single person, but they must be distinct and be implemented.

 - [Accountabilities](#accountabilities)
   - [Organisational Services](#organisational-services)